21ideas-org/21ideas.org/content.en/docs/Practice/privacy/ronindojo.md

 {{% image "/img/ronin-13.jpg" /%}}

 Go to the "Pairing" menu and pair Samourai Wallet with Samourai Dojo.
-You can only connect to Dojo when the wallet is newly installed.
+You can only connect to Dojo when the wallet is freshly installed.

 {{% image "/img/ronin-14.jpg" /%}}